 Robert Weyant, D.M.D., Dr.P.H., M.P.H., is associate dean of public health and outreach and professor and chair of the Department of Dental Public Health and Information Management at the University of Pittsburgh School of Dental Medicine.
 He is also associate professor of epidemiology in the University of Pittsburgh Graduate School of Public Health.
 Dr. Weyant has been teaching evidence-based dentistry for more than 10 years to dental students and faculty.
 Dr. Weyant received his M.P.H. and his dental degree from the University of Pittsburgh and his doctorate in epidemiology from the University of Michigan.

-For more information about the 2017 Intensive EBD Workshop, contact the ADA Center for Evidence-Based Dentistry at email@example.com.
+For information about the 2018 Intensive EBD Workshop, contact the ADA Center for Evidence-Based Dentistry at email@example.com.

 *The American Dental Association is an ADA CERP Recognized Provider.